 Overall we came back from Web Summit armed with new information, future technology and current best practices, and it’s an event that will stay in our minds for a long time.
 Well, until the next one blows it out of the water.

 Announced at Web Summit 2018 in Lisbon by Sir Tim Berners-Lee, the Contract for the Web serves one fundamental purpose – to ensure that the Web serves humanity.
 The web is something to benefit the world, not destroy it.

 From the opening speech delivered by the awesome Sir Tim Berners-Lee, there was a clear indication that, as expected, web security and ethics would be high on the Web Summit topic list.
 Sir Tim’s vision is to sign and shape the “Contract for the Web” for everybody involved in digital activities.
 This is a move to rebuild trust on a global scale.

 Sir Tim re-iterated his desire on the Forum stage at Web Summit the following day.
-Clear on his thoughts for a new contract for the web to rebuild the world's trust in the web and online activity in general - Governments, Companies and Citizens around the world are signing up to make this happen.
+Clear on his thoughts for a new contract for the web to rebuild the world’s trust in the web and online activity in general – Governments, Companies and Citizens worldwide are signing up to make this happen.

-We have all seen many issues in the news, from the abuse of personal data, political manipulation, and online hate content to the monopolisation of power shared amongst a small number of major tech firms - now is the time to change the digital landscape.
+We have all seen many issues in the news, from the abuse of personal data, political manipulation, and online hate content to the monopolisation of power shared amongst a few major tech firms – now is the time to change the digital landscape.

 To ensure we have a web that serves humanity, the Contract for the web will be shaped to ensure trust plays a crucial role in our future.
 The 9 main principles of the Contract for the web to follow are broken down between Governments, Companies and Citizens: